 From these humble beginnings, Marymount Primary has grown to become the largest Catholic Primary School in Queensland.
 The growth and success which the Marymount Community enjoys today is testament to the faith, generosity, hard work and vision of the priests, Franciscan and Sacred Heart Sisters, parishioners, parents, staff and students of this great school.

 Fr.
 Martin Doyle became Parish Priest in 1977 and continued the vision of Fr.
 Shine and the Franciscan Sisters and the Marymount site was further enhanced with the construction of more classrooms and the Doyle Centre, a multi purpose hall.
 Fr.
 Pat Molony became Parish Priest in 1994 and in 1996, St Benedict’s Church was opened in Mudgeeraba.
 The Infant Saviour Church in Burleigh was to remain on site for 64 years until its closure and removal to Tamborine Mountain in 1999.
-In December 2003 the new Infant Saviour Church was blessed by His Grace Archbishop John Bathersby, an event very few parishes are celebrate these days.
-There are plans for a Church to be built at the Marymount complex in the near future to cater for the Burleigh Waters Catholic community, an exciting prospect for staff, students and parents of Marymount Primary.
+In December 2003 the new Infant Saviour Church was blessed by His Grace Archbishop John Bathersby, an event very few parishes celebrate these days.
+The Mary, Mother of Mercy Church was consecrated on the Marymount complex in 2017 and caters to the Burleigh Waters Catholic community and staff, students and parents of Marymount Primary.